-Cable manufacturers, like SAB, can provide installation guidelines for your specific application upon request.
+SAB can provide installation guidelines for your specific application upon request.

-Q: How do operating conditions and environmental factors affect continuous flexible cables?
+Q; How do operating conditions and environmental factors affect continuous flexible cables?

-A: As with any industrial product, the service life of a continuous flex cable is affected by its operating conditions.
+As with any industrial product, the service life of a continuous flex cable is affected by its operating conditions.
 When considering your application, be sure to note if the cables will be outdoors; subject to extremely high or low temperatures; in contact with microbes, acids, alkalis, salts, oils, solvents, or moisture; or exposed to radiation, flame, or abrasion.
 Any of these exposures can shorten cable life by degrading the performance of the cable jacket if materials are not selected carefully.

-The websites and data sheets of cable manufacturers like SAB detail the capabilities of jacket materials to help you make the best choice for your application. ■ cables from SAB
+Our website, catalog, brochures, and data sheets detail the capabilities of jacket materials to help you make the best choice for your application.